valeIT/valeIT.github.io/tos/index.md

 Except as expressly permitted under this Agreement, you agree **NOT TO**, nor will you allow any third party (whether or not for your benefit) to:

 * Reproduce, reverse engineer, disassemble, decompile, modify, create derivative works based on the Service, or otherwise attempt to derive the source code of the Software;
 * Translate the Software unless with explicit permission;
 * Run, rent, lease, loan, or sell access to the Services;
 * Copy, archive, store, reproduce, rearrange, adapt, download, upload, display, perform, publish, distribute, redistribute or disseminate any part of the Services, unless you obtained a written permission by us to do so;
 * Access any part of the Services to build a product using similar ideas, features, functions, interface or graphics;
 * Access (or attempt to access) any service on the Services, by any means other than as permitted in these Terms of Service;
 * Circumvent, disable or otherwise interfere with security related features of the Services, or features that prevent or restrict use or copying of any Content or Third Party Content or enforce limitations on use of the Services or the Content and Third Party Content therein;
 * Cause a breach of security to the Services or any Network or interfere with the proper working of the Services or prevent others from using the Services;
 * Delete the copyright and other proprietary rights notices on any Services;

 #### Copyright Policy

 Werespect the intellectual property rights of others and expect users of the Services to do the same.
 We will respond to notices of alleged copyright infringement that comply with applicable law and are properly provided to me.
 If you believe that your Content has been copied in a way that constitutes copyright infringement, please provide us with the following information: (1) a physical or electronic signature of the Copyright owner or a person authorised to act on their behalf; (2) identification of the copyrighted work claimed to have been infringed; (3) identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit us to locate the material; (4) your contact information, including your address, telephone number, and an email address; (5) a statement by you that you have a good faith belief that use of the material in the manner complained of is not authorised by the Copyright owner, its agent, or the law; and (6) a statement that the information in the notification is accurate, and, under penalty of perjury, that you are authorised to act on behalf of the Copyright owner.

 **Copyright/Trademark Information**: Copyright © 2015-Current, Valentino Urbano, All rights reserved.
-The name of our websites and apps is a Trademark, and in some jurisdictions, registered Trademark of Valentino Urbano.
+The name of our websites, apps and services is a Trademark, and in some jurisdictions, registered Trademark of Valentino Urbano.
 The Copyrights, Trademarks, Trade Names, Logos, and Service Marks (“Marks”) displayed in connection with the Service are Valentino Urbano’s property or the property of other third parties.
 You are not permitted to use these Marks without Valentino Urbano’s prior written consent or the consent of such third party, which may own the Marks.

 **DMCA and Copyright Infringement**: